meemalabs/laravel-media-converter/.github/ISSUE_TEMPLATE/---bug-report.md

 -->

 * [ ] Are you using Laravel 6 and above?
-* [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to laravel-mediaconvert`
+* [ ] Able to reproduce the behaviour outside of your code, the problem is isolated to laravel-media-converter`
 * [ ] Checked that your issue isn't already filed.
 * [ ] Checked if no PR was submitted that fixes this problem.